 3. Buying the minimum coverage required by state law

-Take for example liability coverage, which pays for damage that you cause to other people or their property.
+For example, take liability coverage, which pays for damage that you cause to other people or their property.
 Stacy has described it as “one area of your car policy where you don’t want to scrimp.”

-If a court rules that you’re responsible for an accident involving serious injuries or significant property damage, the minimum amount of liability coverage probably won’t be enough to protect your financial assets like your savings.
+If a court rules that you’re responsible for an accident involving serious injuries or significant property damage, the minimum amount of liability coverage probably won’t be enough to protect financial assets like your savings.
 You could end up paying tens of thousands of dollars from your own pocket after your policy pays out.

 4. Not checking for complaints against insurers